JorisPianezze/croco_abl1d_tutorial/docs/source/new_features.rst

 croco.in
 --------

-Additionnal parameters have been include in croco.in file :
+Additionnal parameters have been include in :file:`croco.in` file :

 * to define the ABL1d output :